stepheneb/shapesmith/_posts/2012-01-13-DesignManagement.md

 ---
 layout: post
-title: Design management is here
+title: Design management has arrived
 ---

 I'm happy to announce some great new additions and changes to Shapesmith that I've been working on for the last 6 weeks.
 These have been [deployed online](http://cloud.shaesmith.net) and version 0.3 on [github](http://www.github.com/bjnortier/shapesmith).
 These are: